 In addition to its regular reports to Congress, the Fed's operations are audited by the Government Accountability Office and a public accounting firm.
 The Dodd-Frank Act also established several reviews of the Fed's lending programs — including an audit of lending during the financial crisis — and required the Fed to disclose the amounts, terms, and conditions of its emergency and discount window lending and open market transactions.
 The Act also specified that Reserve Bank directors representing the banking industry not participate in the hiring of Reserve Bank presidents.
 The Act maintained the exclusion from GAO audit of monetary policy deliberations, decisions, and actions — the aspects of monetary policy implementation on which the Chairman of the Board of Governors reports directly to Congress.

 The governance of the Federal Reserve has changed significantly over its nearly 100-year history.
 The Fed's conduct of monetary policy is now largely independent of political forces that otherwise might lead to less desirable policy actions and outcomes.
 However, several important checks and balances ensure that the Fed does not become insulated from public concerns.
-On balance, this system of governance, one of independence but also accountability, has been beneficial to the institution, the public it serves, and the American economy.
+On balance, this system of governance, one of independence but also accountability, has been beneficial to the public and the American economy.

 Richmond Fed Research and Speeches